Locating and Editing Factual Associations in GPT: Interventions on Weights Weights for Understanding Factual Association Storage

-The first term seeks a vector $z$ that, when substituted as the output of the MLP at the token $t$ at the end of the subject (notated $\smash{G(\atl{m}{l^*}_{t}:=z)}$), will cause the network to predict the target object $o^*$ in response to the factual prompt $p$.

-The second term is the \emph{essence drift} loss $\mathcal{L}_D(z)$ that serves to find a vector that best preserves the \emph{essence} of the subject:

-This loss term uses an additional prompt $p^\prime$ of the form ``\{subject\} is a.''
-By minimizing the KL divergence of predictions for $p^\prime$ to the unchanged model, we aim to preserve the model's understanding of the subject's essence.

-Note that the optimization does not directly alter model weights; rather it is used to identify a vector representation $v_*$ that, when output at the targeted MLP module, represents the new property $(r, o^*)$ for the subject.
+The first term (Eqn. \ref{eq:v-optimization}a) seeks a vector $z$ that, when substituted as the output of the MLP at the token $i$ at the end of the subject (notated $\smash{G(\atl{m}{l^*}_{i}:=z)}$), will cause the network to predict the target object $o^*$ in response to the factual prompt $p$.
+The second term (Eqn. \ref{eq:v-optimization}b) minimizes the KL divergence of predictions for the prompt $p^\prime$ (of the form ``\{subject\} is a'') to the unchanged model, which helps preserve the model's understanding of the subject's essence.
+To be clear, the optimization does \textit{not} directly alter model weights; it identifies a vector representation $v_*$ that, when output at the targeted MLP module, represents the new property $(r, o^*)$ for the subject $s$.
+Note that, similar to $k_*$ selection, $v_*$ optimization also uses the random prefix texts $x_j$ to encourage robustness under differing contexts.

-Once we have estimated the vectors $k_*$ and $v_*$ representing the full fact $(s, r, o^*)$, we apply Eqn.~\ref{eq:cinvk}, updating the MLP weights $\smash{\atl{W}{l}_{proj}}$ with a rank-one update that inserts the new key-value association directly.
+\textbf{Step 3: Inserting the Fact.} Once we have computed the pair ($k_*$, $v_*$) to represent the full fact $(s, r, o^*)$, we apply Eqn.~\ref{eq:cinvk}, updating the MLP weights $\smash{\atl{W}{l}_{proj}}$ with a rank-one update that inserts the new key--value association directly.
+For full implementation details, see Appendix \ref{subapd:rome-hparams}.